ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa5-draft/index.md

 implementations you find on the Web serve as your README).

 Grading breakdown:
-- 10%: For `isGoodSorter` catching at least one chaff and passing on at least one wheat by Monday midnight
+- 10%: For `isGoodSorter` catching at least one bad sort and passing on at least one good sort by Monday midnight
 - 50%: `isGoodSorter`, graded by how it performs on wheat and chaff sorting algorithms
 - 10%: Test and code readability and style